Declaration of the Rights of Woman and of the Female Citizen: Article I

+Article II

+"The purpose of all political association is the preservation of the natural and imprescriptible rights of woman and man.
+These rights are liberty, property, security, and especially resistance to oppression".

-Article II and Article III
+Article III

-Articles II and III extend the articles in the Declaration of the Rights of Man and of the Citizen to include both women and men in their statements.
+"The principle of all sovereignty rests essentially in the nation, which is but the reuniting of woman and man.
+No body and no individual may exercise authority which does not emanate expressly from the nation".

 Article IV

-Article IV declares that "the only limit to the exercise of the natural rights of woman is the perpetual tyranny that man opposes to it" and that "these limits must be reformed by the laws of nature and reason".
+"Liberty and justice consist in restoring all that belongs to another; hence the exercise of the natural rights of woman has no other limits than those that the perpetual tyranny of man opposes to them; these limits must be reformed according to the laws of nature and reason".

 In this statement, de Gouges is specifically stating that men have tyrannically opposed the natural rights of women, and that these limits must be reformed by the laws of a political organization in order to create a society that is just and protects the Natural Rights of all.

 Article V

-Article V is similar to the Declaration of the Rights of Man and of the Citizen, with minor changes in wording.
+"The laws of nature and reason prohibit all actions which are injurious to society.
+No hindrance should be put in the way of anything not prohibited by these wise and divine laws, nor may anyone be forced to do what they do not require".

 Article VI

+"The law should be the expression of the general will.
+All citizenesses and citizens should take part, in person or by their representatives, in its formation.
+It must be the same for everyone.
+All citizenesses and citizens, being equal in its eyes, should be equally admissible to all public dignities, offices and employments, according to their ability, and with no other distinction than that of their virtues and talents."

 De Gouges expands the sixth article of the Declaration of the Rights of Man and of the Citizen, which declared the rights of citizens to take part in the formation of law, to: "All citizens including women are equally admissible to all public dignities, offices and employments, according to their capacity, and with no other distinction than that of their virtues and talents."

+Article VII

+"No woman is exempted; she is indicted, arrested, and detained in the cases determined by the law.
+Women like men obey this rigorous law."

+Article VIII

+"Only strictly and obviously necessary punishments should be established by the law, and no one may be punished except by virtue of a law established and promulgated before the time of the offense, and legally applied to women".

-Article VII through Article IX
+Article IX

-Articles VII through IX again extend the articles in the Declaration of the Rights of Man to include both women and men in their statements.
+"Any woman being declared guilty, all rigor is exercised by the law".